The Forties and Fifties

 One summer we had a cabin on Salmon Lake in River Edge, Connecticut.
-It was a long trip by car back in the Fifties.
+It was a long trip by car back in the Forties and Fifties.
 There were no expressways or Interstate Highways back then.
 Our family of seven spent a lot of time on winding country roads with all the windows open to keep things cool.
 The gas station game kept us busy.
 My sign was always the Mobil Flying Horse, and my brothers had Gulf and Sunoco (maybe Exxon, too).
 By the end of the trip, whoever counted the most signs we passed along the way would win the game.
 Everyone else had to see it when you shouted out the name.

 When we were at the cabin on Salmon Lake, it was the first time we had the freedom to explore without our parents.
 There was a group of young adults who planned activities for families staying in the cabins.
 As a seven or eight year old who knew only my parents, grandparents, nuns and priests, this was the first time I got to share time spent joining in with and having lots of fun with others.
 We went out on canoes, went fishing off the dock and even got to pet the fawn that was orphaned when her mother was hit by a car.
 They kept it in a fenced-in corral.
 On one evening, we all went by canoe to a campground and had a late picnic of roast corn, baked potatoes, grilled chicken and marshmallows cooked right on the campfire.
 We then returned to go to a barn dance with lots of great music.
 As I stood and watched the young adult counselors dancing and laughing and really having a good time, I wondered what it would be like to be their age one day.